-As of March 31, 2019, we employed 233 persons, of which 223 are full time employees.
+As of March 31, 2020, we employed 242 persons.
 None of our employees is represented by a labor union.

 Available information

 Our internet address is www.amsc.com.
 We are not including the information contained in our website as part of, or incorporating it by reference into, this document.
 We make available, free of charge, through our website our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to these reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act, as soon as reasonably practicable after we electronically file such materials with, or furnish such materials to, the SEC.